emca-it/CyberX/18-00-00-Troubleshooting/18-00-00-Troubleshooting.md

 - logs file for Kibana, Alert, Cerebro, Elasticsearch
 - Cluster information from Elasticsearch API

-When the diagnostic tool collects data, the credentials are removed from the content of the files.
+When the diagnostic tool collects data passwords and IP address are removed from the content of files.

 ### Running the diagnostic tool